wxGlade/wxGlade/sphinx/custom_widgets.rst

 .. |custom| image:: images/custom.png

-Very often you may want to use a widget that is not supported by wxGlade.
+Sometimes you may want to use a widget that is not supported by wxGlade.

 For this, just insert a CustomWidget |custom| as placeholder.
 |br|
 You will be prompted for a class name.
 In the *Design* and *Preview* windows, just a placeholder will be shown.

-**The Properties window for an example "ImagePanel" could look like this:**
+**E.g. the Properties window to integrate "wx.html.HtmlWindow" could look like this:**

 .. |CustomWidgetPropertiesCommon| image:: images/CustomWidgetPropertiesCommon.png
    :width: 300